All members of the community are eligible for admission to Clover Park Technical College if they meet these requirements:

 Individuals who don't meet the eligibility criteria for admission may appeal for special admission on a course-by-course basis.
 Criteria for granting an appeal are competency at an appropriate academic level and/or artistic or technical skill level, as well as the ability to participate in an adult learning environment.
 The College does not desire to replace or duplicate the functions of the local public schools.
 Appeals may be filed with the vice president for instruction or designee.

-- There's a $19 fee for the assessment.
-Find out more on the COMPASS page.
+- Find out more on the COMPASS page.

-Step 4Meet with an Advisor for an Education Plan
+Step 3Meet with a Counselor/Advisor for an Education Plan

 - Make sure you bring one of the following:

-- Official COMPASS scores taken in the past two years
+- official COMPASS scores or previous college assessment taken in the past two years;

-Step 5Apply for Admission and Pay the $20 Fee
+Step 4Apply for Admission and Pay the $20 Fee

-- To prevent your classes from being dropped for non-payment, make sure your tuition & fees are paid by the quarter fee deadline.
+- Make sure your tuition and fees are paid by the quarter fee deadline to prevent your classes from being dropped.

 - Pay in person at the cashier in Building 17, or pay online.